jian-li1/sort-visualizer/README.md

 <br>
 <b>Windows</b>: <a href="https://github.com/Jian-Li1/sort-visualizer/releases/download/v1.0.0/Sort-Visualizer-Windows.zip">Download</a>
 <br>
 Note: Some browsers (such as Google Chrome) might mistakenly block the file when it's downloaded.
-In this case you want to continue downloading the file anyway on your browser
+In this case you want to click on "Continue" on your broswer to finish downloading the file.